ronsevetoci/oke-keda-oci-queue-scale/README.md

 - 📊 **Prometheus** for custom metrics collection

 The deployment will automatically scale based on the **number of messages in an OCI Queue**, enabling dynamic handling of load.
+You can choose wheter or not to use Prometheus to gather the metric and use a Prometheus Keda scaled object which will digest the metric from Prometheus or; digest the metric directly from a Keda scaledobject from the exporter service without relying on Prometheus - i have set up two different scaledObjects manifests for this end.

 ---